Shake Ya Tailfeather

-"Shake Ya Tailfeather" is a song recorded by American rappers Nelly, P. Diddy and Murphy Lee.
+"Shake Ya Tailfeather" is a song by American rappers Nelly, P. Diddy, and Murphy Lee.
 It was released in 2003 from the Bad Boys II Soundtrack.
-It topped the Billboard Hot 100 singles chart, giving Nelly his third number one on the chart, Lee's first and P. Diddy's fifth, making Diddy a rapper with the most number one hits on the chart at the time, before surpassed by Drake.
 The song was also included on Lee's debut album, Murphy's Law.
-The song won the Grammy Award for Best Rap Performance by a Duo or Group at the 2004 Grammy Awards.
+It topped the Billboard Hot 100, giving Nelly his third number one on the chart, Lee's first, and P. Diddy's fifth, making Diddy the rapper with the most number one hits on the chart at the time before being passed by Drake.
+The song won Best Rap Performance by a Duo or Group at the 46th Annual Grammy Awards.